Starting to Write Your Novel

 By the end of the Starting to Write Your Novel course you should have planned out your novel and got properly stuck into the writing.

-- You’ll get six Teaching Modules across the six weeks (see schedule below for details), all delivered online through our secure, purpose-built, specially designed Curtis Brown Creative Learn platform.
+- You’ll get six Teaching Modules across the six weeks (see schedule below for details), all delivered online through our secure learning platform.

 - You’ll watch specially filmed Teaching Videos from Curtis Brown Creative Director Anna Davis (at least two videos per module).